ferocchi/lyberty/README.md

-# Lyberty™ - The AI Engine for Builders Who Think Bigger
+# Lyberty™ - The AI Venture Engine for Builders Who Think Bigger

 A unified presentation showcasing Lyberty's vision for automating venture building and amplifying human potential.